 As the health crisis has turned consumer expectations upside down, retail is attempting to reinvent itself.
 After the reign of the hypermarket, back comes the local store and the "shop-in-shop," where the brands of the same group – but with different business tools – share the floor space.
 More than ever, retail brands need supervision tools capable of measuring the global performance of their IT, while helping to plan for their future transformations.

-As a Sales Manager in the Key Accounts Department at Orange Business Services, I advise our corporate customers in the retail, services, transport and media sectors about their digital transformation programs.
+As a Sales Manager in the Key Accounts Department at Orange Business, I advise our corporate customers in the retail, services, transport and media sectors about their digital transformation programs.